 Do you want to try an authentic African dish?
 Ugali is arguably the most common food in Kenyan households and is one of the few dishes which can be found in various African countries.
 Since the Portuguese introduced maize in Kenya during the 18th century, Ugali has become a crucial component in the local cuisines of East Africa.

-What is Ugali?
+What Is Ugali?

 Water: For 4 servings, you need 4 cups of water.